6 oz is How Much? A thorough look to Understanding Ounces

 -

 Ounce (oz) as a Unit of Volume: In the fluid ounce system, an ounce is a unit of volume, primarily used for liquids.
 A fluid ounce is different from a weight ounce and varies slightly depending on the system.
 The US fluid ounce is different from the UK fluid ounce, adding to the potential for confusion.
-Therefore, when someone asks "6 oz is how much?", it's crucial to know whether they're referring to weight or volume.
+So, when someone asks "6 oz is how much?", it's crucial to know whether they're referring to weight or volume.

 6 oz in Weight: A Practical Perspective